Health Care Guide Information

 • How to minimize the side effects of immunotherapy?

-• Patient home teaching:
+• Patient home teaching: New cancer treatment

-• Infection prevention methods: New cancer treatment:
+• Infection prevention strategies: New cancer treatment:

 • What drugs can interact with immunotherapy medication?